COA announces accreditation decisions made at 2017 Annual Conference

 Office for Accreditation

-CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2016 ALA Annual Conference in Orlando.
+CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2017 Annual Conference Meeting.

-- Master of Science in Library and Information Science at the Catholic University of America (DC);
+- Master of Library and Information Studies at the University of Alabama;

-- Master of Arts in Library and Information Science at the University of Iowa
+- Master of Science in Information at the University of Michigan;

-- Master of Science in Information Sciences at the University of Tennessee-Knoxville.
+- Master of Library and Information Science at the University of South Carolina;

-- Master of Science in Library and Information Science at Chicago State University (IL)..
+- Master of Information at the University of Toronto.

 ALA accreditation indicates that the program has undergone a self-evaluation process, has been externally reviewed and meets the Standards for Accreditation of Master’s Programs in Library and Information Studies, established by COA and adopted by ALA Council.
-COA evaluates each program for conformity to the Standards, which address mission, goals and objectives; curriculum; faculty; students; administration and financial support; and physical resources and facilities.
+COA evaluates each program for conformity to the Standards, which address systematic planning; curriculum; faculty; students; administration, finances, and resources.

 A complete list of programs and degrees accredited by ALA can be found in the Directory of ALA-Accredited MLIS Programs.
 Individuals who would like more information about a particular program should contact the program directly.